 Anna spent a year after college working in book publishing in New York City.
 After living outside of D.C., she moved back to the Richmond area.
 She works in marketing.
 Her favorite genre to read is literary fiction, especially by female authors, and she also enjoys dystopian novels.

 Alexis works in social media and content marketing and writes novels on the side.
 She recently finished grad school, where she received her MFA in creative writing.
-She loves reading fantasy, magical realism, and lyrical fiction.
+She loves reading fantasy, especially YA, magical realism, and the occasional lyrical fiction and romance.

 We’ve been reading and writing together as long as we can remember, and we’re excited to share our bookish thoughts with you!
 Check us out on Instagram @takestwotobookreview.